ancient civilizations and old testament free history curriculum image

 Internet access.

-Some are free (other posts I’ve written as companions to this unit), and others are materials that I’ve created that I’ve kept as low cost as I can.
+Below I have some of the other resources I’ve made especially for this series.
+Some are free (other posts I’ve written as companions to this unit), and others are materials that I’ve created, keeping the cost as low as I can.

 stack of books and kid reading history book list